 How do I deactivate roaming on Pepephone?

 You can deactivate data roaming directly on your mobile: on Android, in Settings > Mobile networks > Data roaming; on iPhone, in Settings > Mobile Data > Options.
 You can also manage international roaming from your Pepephone customer area.
-It takes 1 minute and prevents unwanted consumption.
+It takes 1 minute and avoids unwanted consumption.

 Should I use an eSIM or Pepephone roaming?

 For travel within the EU, Pepephone roaming covers you at no extra cost.
-For destinations outside Europe, a travel eSIM is usually much cheaper because you pay for data at local prices instead of international roaming rates.
+For destinations outside Europe, a travel eSIM is usually much cheaper, because you pay for data at local prices instead of international roaming rates.
 The ideal is to combine: your line for calls and the eSIM for data.

 Do I lose my Pepephone number if I use an eSIM?

-Does the eSIM work on all mobile phones?
+Does the eSIM work on any mobile?

 Conclusion